TysonStanley/tysonstanley.github.io/_posts/2018-02-11-r_dissertation.md

 point for you to match your own situation's guidelines.

 This file has comments throughout to highlight what each section is doing.
 It includes the formatting of the title page as well.
-The title page, using the `Params:` section of the YAML.
+Using the `Params:` section of the YAML, the title page is populated with the information put there.
 It does this as, while knitting, a file called `preamble.tex` is written through a function that is found early in the RMarkdown file.
 This function comes through the `dissertateUSU` R package on GitHub (download with `devtools::install_github("tysonstanley/dissertateUSU"`)).
 After